Travel Watchdog - The only Public Voice in Travel

 7

 Do not book in haste unless you are forced to do so.
-A little extra consideration can save you problems later.
+The statement “it will be gone by tomorrow” is almost never true.

 8